 North America's grasslands are among the most imperiled ecosystems in the world.
-Consequently, America’s grassland birds have declined more than any other bird group in the continent, some species by as much as 80%.
-Because the vast majority of America’s grassland birds breed on private lands, working with ranchers is our best hope for conserving them.
+America’s grassland birds have declined more than any other bird group in the continent, some species by as much as 80 percent.
+Because the vast majority breed on private lands, working with ranchers is our best hope for conserving them.
+Audubon's Conservation Ranching Initiative seeks to enhance biodiversity through our certification, technical assistance, and habitat management on working ranches.

 Benefits to Birds